Mountain Biking in New Zealand: A Complete Guide

 Mountain biking Tours around New Zealand

 Because New Zealand is such an awesome mountain biking country, there are mountain biking bus tours that take keen cyclists all over the country catering to all riding abilities.
 Not only is this an easy way to get to all the bike trails, but transporting your bike is sorted.
 The tour company will provide you with a bike and transport it will you on the bus, either by specially designed trailers or on a bike rack.
+Check out Flying Kiwi which is an awesome example of a flexible tour for mountain bikers.

 Accommodation on or near bike trails